 The above description would appear to encompass the role of public education in the Twentieth Century, and for the children who live in affluent districts, public education may still be fulfilling the expectations of the welfare state.
 For millions of disadvantaged students—not so much.

 Like many millions of Americans, I am descended from European immigrants who, looking for a better life, immigrated to our shores only to discover, in many cases, poverty rivaling or exceeding that which they had escaped.
 It was public education—an extension of the welfare state—that promoted “the economic and social well-being” of my grandparents by helping them become literate and by preparing them for the world of work.
-They benefitted from “equality of opportunity,” and benefitted from programs targeting “equitable distribution of wealth” during the Great Depression and the years that followed.
+They benefited from “equality of opportunity,” and benefited from programs targeting “equitable distribution of wealth” during the Great Depression and the years that followed.

 Without public education, my grandparents would have been “unable to avail themselves of the minimal provisions for a good life,” i.e. if private schooling was the only option available to them, their families could not have afforded the cost of a private education, and all the benefits that accrued from being educated would be beyond their grasp.